-- Neighbourhood Planning Officer, Horsham District Council since September 2015. - She is a former colleague of Colin Smith at WS Planning & Architecture where she held the role of Principal Planner.
+- Involved in policy planning for over ten years, including Neighbourhood Planning, in both the public and private sector. - She is a former colleague of Colin Smith at WS Planning & Architecture where she held the role of Principal Planner.
 A Director of that company advised that she is very experienced and that she was with WS Planning for approximately 10 years.
 They highly recommend her for this consultancy work.